2017 monitoring season

 What started in 2013 as a handful of Clean Lakes Alliance board members testing the water has now grown into a network of over 70 volunteers doing weekly water quality monitoring on all five lakes.

-Spotlight on algae blooms
+Spotlight on cyanobacteria blooms

 Plans for the future